 Extending Your Stay

 If you’re thinking about adding an extra day to your road trip, or maybe you like to change your plans on the fly, this next part of the route is for you.
 The turn-off to St. Joseph Island is on your way to Sault Ste.
 Marie.
-The toll free bridge takes you from the mainland to the Island.
-There are many outdoor activities, attractions, festivals and events that will keep you busy on St. Joe’s.
-The open country roads mixed with rolling farmland, coastal views of Lake Huron and tree lined roadways alone will keep you moving.
+The toll-free bridge takes you from the mainland to the Island.
+There are many outdoor activities, attractions, festivals and events that will keep you busy at St. Joe’s.
+The open country roads mixed with rolling farmland, coastal views of Lake Huron and tree-lined roadways alone will keep you moving.